artikcloud/tutorial-android-OAuthStarterCode/README.md

 # Android OAuth Starter Code

-This starter code shows how to make an OAuth call ([implicit method](https://developer.artik.cloud/documentation/introduction/authentication.html#implicit-method)) to get a [user token](https://developer.artik.cloud/documentation/introduction/authentication.html#user-token) from ARTIK Cloud.
+This starter code shows how to make an OAuth call ([Authorization Code method](https://developer.artik.cloud/documentation/getting-started/authentication.html#authorization-code-method) to get a [user token](https://developer.artik.cloud/documentation/introduction/authentication.html#user-token) from ARTIK Cloud.

+**Stay tuned for improving this sample to use Authorization Code + PKCE, which follows the best practices for native application OAuth.**

 ## Demo

 - Run the Android app.
+- Click Login button.
-Sign in or sign up on the following screen:
+- Sign in or sign up on the following screen:

 ![GitHub Logo](./img/screenshot-signin-signup.png)